 Rights of review

-Applicants who are dissatisfied with a decision of the FPC are entitled to ask for an internal review by the FPC.
+Applicants who are dissatisfied with an FPC decision are entitled to ask for an internal review.
 Applications should be made in writing within 30 calendar days of receiving the notice of decisions.
 Applicants will be notified of the outcome of the review within 15 calendar days.

 No fees or charges are applied to internal or external reviews.